21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 ```
 {% set TASK_RUN_COMMAND = "rose task-run --verbose -O '(" + SITE + ")'" %}
 ```
 The use of `rose task-run` was covered in the third rose tutorial we covered earlier.
-To referesh your memory, from:
+If you need refresh your memory, you can review the tutorial here:

 https://metomi.github.io/rose/2019.01.8/html/tutorial/rose/suites.html

-"When run, rose task-run searches for an application with the same name as the Cylc task in the app/ directory."
+which states "When run, rose task-run searches for an application with the same name as the Cylc task in the app/ directory."

 ## Running the suite